luiscarlosgph/how-to/nvidia-driver/README.md

    $ sudo ./nvidia_driver.sh
    ```

    Click always the options that will allow you to continue with the installation, and say that **you do not want**, neither the 32-bit compatibility libraries, nor [DKMS](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support).
+Reply `Yes` to running the `nvidia-config` utility.

 12. Reboot with `$ sudo reboot` and enjoy!